gmile/gmile.github.io/_posts/2016-01-31-strange-select-and-groupby-in-mysql.md

 SELECT Code, MAX(Price) FROM Products;
 ```

 Indeed, what if there are multiple products to have the same price, which is a maximum within a give set?
-Here's how the above example of code will be treated by different versions os MySQL:
+Here's how the above example of code will be treated by different versions of MySQL:

 1. Before 5.7.5: it may (and will, given enough tries) return any product for whilch `price = MAX(price)`; **this is ambigious**,
 2. After 5.7.5: it will fail with an error.